Fellowship Program Director and Director of Education

 Dr. Anderson was named a Top Doc by Mpls/St. Paul Magazine for Orthopedic Surgery in 1994,1996, 2000, 2005 through 2011.

 Daniel D. Buss, MD

 Dr. Dan Buss is a board-certified orthopaedic surgeon specializing in disorders of the shoulder and elbow.
 He is the founder of Sports and Orthopaedic Specialists.
 Dr. Buss earned his Doctor of Medicine from the University of Minnesota in 1983.
 He completed his residency and fellowship at the Hospital for Special Surgery in New York City where he sought additional training in the areas of shoulder and sports medicine.
-Since 1990, he has served as team physician for the Minnesota Twins.
+From 1990 - 2012, he served as team physician for the Minnesota Twins.
 Dr. Buss is the author of numerous papers and book chapters.
 He lectures nationally and internationally and has taught a variety of medical courses.
 His expertise includes topics such as open and arthroscopic shoulder surgery, impingement syndrome, the evaluation and management of elbow pain as well as shoulder problems in sports medicine, total shoulder replacement, acromioplasty techniques and the clinical presentation and surgical treatment of supraglenoid cysts.